Sam-Schnaible/Sam-Schnaible/README.md

 ### About Me

 - I recently graduated from the Software Engineering Immersive at [Hack Reactor](https://www.hackreactor.com/coding-bootcamp?gclid=CjwKCAjwuvmHBhAxEiwAWAYj-GAGxDfcp29hdLplIaXfBrrLL-noZV7WkwMzGgZ54yDuHydiM9izaxoCWAoQAvD_BwE)
-- Fun-fact: I used to sale software and now I create it.
+- Fun-fact: I used to sell software and now I create it.

 #### Frontend Technologies